 Janey Wong is an East Portland native who works as a freelance writer and social media manager.
 Her writing work ranges from copywriting to essays on food, culture and identity.
 Beyond her professional projects, she runs a food Instagram (@foodbbpdx) that has been featured on Eater Portland and Yelp PDX, sells vintage clothing online and is an avid traveler.

-Molly Woodstock has been writing and editing content for Travel Portland since 2014.
-Molly is also a gender & equity educator, as well as the creator of the podcast Gender Reveal.
+Tuck Woodstock has been writing and editing content for Travel Portland since 2014.
+Tuck is also a gender & equity educator, as well as the creator of the podcast Gender Reveal.